Boba Fett: Droids

-Boba Fett appeared in the now non-canon 1985 animated series, Star Wars: Droids, set before the original trilogy.
+Boba Fett appeared in the non-canon 1985 animated series, Star Wars: Droids, set before the original trilogy.
 The series was produced by the same studio that created the animated segment of the 1978 Holiday Special, and Fett was again voiced by Don Francks (who had been uncredited for his original role in the Holiday Special).
 In the episode "A Race to the Finish", he is hired by the Fromms to help them get revenge on the masters of the droids R2-D2 and C-3PO.
 Fett later turns on them after failing their request, and decides to accept Jabba's bounty on the Fromms as compensation.

 The Clone Wars

-Logan reprised his role as the voice of Fett in the 2008 CGI-animated series The Clone Wars.
+Logan reprised his role as the voice of Fett in the 2008 animated series The Clone Wars.
 The final three episodes of the second season of the series, entitled "Death Trap", "R2 Come Home" and "Lethal Trackdown", were aired on April 30, 2010, and attracted an average of 2.756 million viewers during the original broadcast.
 The finale is significant for ending "with twin fandom bangs, courtesy of Boba Fett and a mammoth beast inspired by Godzilla".
 Fett's entrance in the series commemorates the 30-year anniversary of the character's appearance in The Empire Strikes Back.

 In the story arc, Boba infiltrates Mace Windu's flagship in the guise of a clone trooper cadet, hoping to exact revenge against the Jedi for killing his father.
 After a failed attempt to bomb Windu in his quarters, he sabotages the ship's engines, causing it to crash on a nearby planet.
 He and his bounty hunter accomplices then take hostages from the ship's crew, whom they try to use to bait the Jedi Master.
 Throughout the ordeal, Fett balks at committing violence against his fellow clones, which comes to a head when his mentor Aurra Sing executes Windu's clone trooper second-in-command.
 Plo Koon and Ahsoka Tano eventually track Fett and his compatriots to pirate Hondo Ohnaka's base.
 Fett is ultimately captured by the Jedi and sentenced to prison on Coruscant; although he expresses regret for the collateral damage he has caused, he vows to never forgive Windu.

 Fett escapes prison in the fourth-season episode "Deception".
 He later forms his bounty hunter syndicate, Krayt's Claw, which includes Bossk and Dengar (both of whom first appeared in The Empire Strikes Back alongside Fett).
 In the episode "Bounty", Krayt's Claw is hired to deliver a package to a dictator.
 When the bounty hunters discover that their cargo is a young woman destined for a forced marriage to the despot, Fett is indifferent to her plight and insists the team proceed with their mission.
 Temporary member Asajj Ventress, enraged, turns on Fett; she strangles him with the Force, binds, and gags him, and shoves him into the container in the captive's place, whereupon he is delivered to the nonplussed client.